Intermediate Type I

 04

-Next week design two completely different directions for your book and poster.
-Your directions should differ both conceptually and visually.
-Typeset three spreads of your essay, and three spreads of how you will treat artwork pages and design a 24×36" poster (can be printed on 11x17").
+Next week design an initial concept for your book and poster.
+Typeset three spreads of your essay, and three spreads of how you will treat artwork pages.
+Design a 24×36" poster (can be printed on 11×17").

 Select a sentence, passage or highlight from your sourced piece of writing that is a critical analysis of the artists work.
 Explain to us how this is informing your design decisions and overall concept.
 Write a 2-5 sentence statement of intent and be prepared to read this to introduce your work.